Storing whisky correctly

 - Full bottle (unopened): Practically unlimited shelf life (decades!)

-As soon as you open a bottle, oxygen gets in.
-This process is called oxidation and it changes the flavors:
+As soon as you open a bottle, oxygen enters.
+This process is called oxidation and changes the aromas:

-- Phase 1 (first few weeks): Whisky "opens up", aromas become more complex
+- Phase 1 (first weeks): Whiskey "opens up", aromas become more complex

-- Phase 3 (after 6-12 months): Aromas become less pronounced, alcohol evaporates.
+- Phase 3 (after 6-12 months): Aromas become flatter, alcohol evaporates

 - Phase 4 (after 1-2 years): Significant loss of quality